Community consultation extended on proposals to change fishing rules

 Exemptions and totally protected species

 Along with the ordinance, commercial and recreational fisheries can be managed through licences, management plans, subsidiary legislation, or exemptions.
 Different management tools will be used depending on an issue.
-Taking into account recent consultation with the community, it is proposed that the ordinance may be accompanied by the following exemptions:
+Taking into account recent consultation with the community, it is proposed that the ordinance may be accompanied by the following exemptions for CKI:

 - Take of passionfruit coral trout – Permitting a small number of coral trout to be taken.